CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Experiments

-Based on these questions, our experiments aim to: \begin{enumerate} \item To assess the quality of text generated for six-dimensional depression analysis by models fine-tuned on\textbf{ CNSD Gold} and \textbf{CNSD Silver}, comparing them against baseline models and few-shot approaches. \item To evaluate the performance of these fine-tuned models on the downstream task of user-level depression risk classification. \item To benchmark the performance of various leading LLMs on a structured depression analysis summarization task using our CNSD Gold dataset. \end{enumerate}
+Based on these questions, we conduct three sets of experiments: \begin{enumerate} \item To assess the quality of model-generated six-dimensional structured depression analyses.
+We compare models fine-tuned on \textit{CNSD Gold} and \textit{CNSD Silver} with baseline models and few-shot prompting. \item To evaluate the performance of these fine-tuned models on user-level depression risk classification. \item To benchmark leading LLMs on a structured depression analysis summarization task using \textit{CNSD Gold}. \end{enumerate}

-Additionally, as shown in the Appendix \ref{taskce}, we demonstrate the use of the \textbf{CNSD Gold} dataset as the test set for the binary depression classification task, further illustrating the dataset’s versatility.
+In Section~\ref{taskce}, we also use \textit{CNSD Gold} as a test set for binary depression classification.
+This further illustrates the dataset’s versatility.